I opened my AI bill. It said $847.

 Do I need a GPU to read this book?

-No. The book is built around three pillars — local hardware, free-tier cloud APIs, and open-source tools — and only the first one requires a GPU.
-Chapter 3 maps every pillar separately.
-If you spend under $300/month on AI APIs, the book recommends you skip the hardware entirely and route everything through the free-tier playbook (Gemini, NotebookLM, Cloudflare Workers AI, Whisper running on CPU).
-The framework still cuts your bill by 60-80% without a single dollar of hardware spend.
-The GPU pays back fast if you are spending $500+/month, but it is not the price of admission.
+No. Only one of the three pillars requires a GPU, and Chapter 3 maps every pillar separately.
+If you spend under $300/month on AI APIs, the book recommends you skip the hardware entirely and route everything through the free-tier playbook.
+The GPU pays back fast if you spend $500+/month, but it is not the price of admission.

 Will this work on a Mac?

 Yes, with caveats.
-Apple Silicon (M-series) runs Qwen3, Llama, and Mistral models surprisingly well — slower than a 5090 but more than fast enough for overnight batch work.
+Apple Silicon runs Qwen3, Llama, and Mistral surprisingly well — slower than a top GPU but more than fast enough for overnight batch work.
 If you have an M2 Pro or better with 32GB+ unified memory, you already have the hardware.
-The book's overnight scheduling, routing table, and template patterns are platform-agnostic.
-The only Mac-specific gotcha is that you cannot leave a MacBook closed and expect it to run jobs (lid-closed sleep), so the overnight machine wants either a Mac mini or a Linux box.
+The one gotcha: a closed MacBook will not run jobs overnight, so the overnight machine wants a Mac mini or a Linux box.
 Both work.

 Is this just for technical people?

 The architecture is technical.
 The frameworks are not.
-The Intelligence Spectrum, the Routing Decision, the Three Layers, the Judgment Layer — these are managerial frameworks for thinking about where money goes.
-You can apply them to your operation tomorrow without writing a line of code: switch your alt-text task from Claude Opus to Claude Haiku, and you have just moved a Layer 1 task off the premium tier.
-That alone saves most entrepreneurs $50-$100/month.
-The deeper local-hardware chapters reward technical readers more, but every chapter has a non-technical action you can take that pays back this month.
+The Intelligence Spectrum, the Routing Decision, the Three Layers — these are managerial frameworks for thinking about where money goes.
+You can apply them tomorrow without writing a line of code, and that alone saves most entrepreneurs $50–$100/month.

 What about quality?
 Does the cheap model produce worse output?

-How is this different from "just use Haiku" or "just batch your calls"?
+How is this different from “just use the cheap model” or “just batch your calls”?

 Those are tactics inside the framework.
-The book is the framework.
-"Just use Haiku" tells you to move tasks down a tier but does not tell you which tasks, what the quality bar is, when to escalate, or how to build the quality gates that catch drift.
-"Just batch your calls" tells you to schedule overnight but does not tell you what to batch, how to spread requests across free-tier rate limits, or how to design failure recovery so a 3am API timeout does not block the rest of the queue.
-The book gives you the architecture that makes both tactics work as a system, plus the routing table, the template library pattern, and the morning-review ritual that keep it running for years instead of weeks.
+The book is the framework: which tasks, what the quality bar is, when to escalate, how to spread requests across free-tier rate limits, and how to design failure recovery so a 3am timeout does not block the rest of the queue.
+Plus the routing table, the template-library pattern, and the morning-review ritual that keep it running for years instead of weeks.

 What about the new model that comes out next month?